 Standards & Labeling: The S&L working group has initiated an international collaboration of technical and policy experts in television energy efficiency.
 This collaboration is intended to promote alignment and improvements in the scope and stringency of international standards and labeling programs.
 The collaboration is led by the United States with participation from Australia, Canada, France, Korea, and the United Kingdom.

-Awards: The awards working group is developing program rules and criteria for the 2012 SEAD Global Appliance Efficiency Awards for flat panel televisions.
-A total of 20 awards will be given across four international markets – the awards are intended to help consumers identify the most efficient televisions available in a particular size range.
+Awards: The awards working group announced the winning products for the SEAD Global Efficiency Medal Competition for flat panel televisions.
+Winning products across four international markets are intended to help consumers identify the most efficient televisions available in a particular size category.
+SEAD global award-winning products are 33-44% more efficient than TVs with similar technology.

 Technical Analysis: Televisions are the subject of an in-depth report on energy efficiency trends and technology options completed by LBNL in support of the cross-cutting technical analysis working group.